Alicia Machado: Career

 In 1998 Machado had her first starring telenovela role as the title character in Samantha.
 In 2001, she had a small role on the international soap opera Secreto de Amor.
 During 2004–2005, she pursued a career as a TV commercial model with particular success in promoting a dieting product.

-In 2005, Machado appeared on a Spanish reality show called La Granja de los celebrities, whose participation generated headlines in the press in Spain, Mexico, Miami and Venezuela, for having sex in front of the cameras with his partner on the program Fernando Acaso, when She was still engaged to Venezuelan baseball player Bob Abreu.
-On February 19, 2006, Machado debuted on the Mexican reality show Cantando Por Un Sueño ("Singing For A Dream").
+In 2005, Machado appeared on a Spanish reality show called La Granja de los celebrities, whose participation generated headlines in the press in Spain, Mexico, Miami and Venezuela, for having sex in front of the cameras with her partner on the program, Fernando Acaso, while still engaged to Venezuelan baseball player Bob Abreu.
+On February 19, 2006, Machado debuted on the Mexican reality show Cantando por un sueño ("Singing for a Dream").

 Machado appeared in (and on the cover of) the February 2006 issue of Playboy magazine's Mexican edition, becoming the only Miss Universe to pose nude for that magazine.
 Machado was cast in the comedic soap opera Una familia con suerte where she played a woman who fell in love with her brother's enemy.
 The show began airing in Mexico in February 2011 and in the United States in October of that same year.
 She again posed nude for the July 2010 issue of the Mexican edition of Playboy.

-On September 9, 2012, Machado was one of ten competitors on the third season of Mira Quien Baila.
-On November 18, 2012, Alicia won 3rd place in the 3rd season of Univision's dance competition Mira Quien Baila.
+On September 9, 2012, Machado was one of ten competitors on the third season of Mira quién baila.
+On November 18, 2012, Alicia won third place in the third season of Univision's dance competition Mira quién baila.
 In 2013, Machado starred as the protagonist of La Madame, a television serial produced by RTI Productions and RCN TV in Colombia.
 In February 2014, she joined Univision's beauty pageant Nuestra Belleza Latina 2014 as a mentor where she coach the participants on how to succeed in the modeling and television industry.

 In 2017, she posed nude for PETA's "I'd Rather Go Naked Than Wear Fur," ad campaign.